 Step 4: Set up the tool however you want to use it.
 Don't forget to click Apply to keep the changes!
-After you've used a tool on a clip, it will be marked with a star icon denoting applied tools or filters.
+After you've used a tool on a clip, it will be marked with a star icon in the state of th